What Is A Bill of Lading?

 When shipping merchandise prior to payment, a carrier is required to deliver the merchandise to the importer.
 Under such a situation order bill lading is used and at the endorsement of the exporter, the carrier may transfer title to the importer.
 These order bills of lading can be traded as a security or they may be used as collateral against pledged loans.

 4. Surrender BoL

-Here the importer does not pay the bank until the maturity of the draft under the relative credit which works under a term ‘import documentary credit’.
-The bank releases the documents on receipt from the negotiating bank but the importer waits till the maturity.
-This direct liability is called Surrender Bill of Lading.
-(SBL)
+Here the importer does not pay the bank until the maturity of the draft under the relative credit which works under the term ‘Import Documentary Credit’.
+The bank undertakes to remit the payment to the seller on behalf of the buyer.
+To receive the payment, the seller must present the documents specified in the terms of the documentary credit to its bank during the validity of the documentary credit.
+This direct liability is called the Surrender Bill of Lading.
+(SBL).

 It is also known as a soiled bill of lading.
 Such a bill of lading bears a clause or notation suggesting that the goods were received by the carrier in poor or damaged condition.

 Why Is Bill of Lading Important?

 Particularly related to the case of a buyer, the bill of lading is used as a document of title.
 Suppose a buyer is supposed to receive goods from a carrier.
 The bill of lading then acts as the document of title for the goods.
 Two types of Bill of Lading can be used as a document of title.
 They are straight bill of lading and order bill of lading.